Dr Bethany Robertson

 I have a PhD in Sociology from the University of York which explores the experiences of women farmers in England to understand the embodiment of farming and the negotiation of gender identities.
 My thesis is an ethnographic study, comprising of on-farm interviews and observations at agricultural shows.

-Through my MA in Social Research I developed expertise in human-animal relations by examining university students’ management of a long distance relationship with their pets for my dissertation.
-This research paved the way for an interest in multi-species methodologies and understanding how interactions with animals shape the work practices and identities of farmers in my doctoral thesis.
+Throughout my MA in Social Research I developed expertise in human-animal relations by examining university students’ management of a long distance relationship with their pets.
+This research paved the way for an interest in multi-species methodologies and understanding how interactions with animals shape the work and identities of farmers in my doctoral thesis.

 Qualifications